Overbryd/http_client/README.md

 end
 ```

+##### Connection pool cleanup

+**tl;dr This library does this by default.**
+In case you do not want _one extra thread_ cleaning after all `HttpClient` instances that use connection pooling, you can set the option `:use_connection_cleaner => false` and call `HttpClient#cleanup_connections` manually.
+The background on this is, that you should actively expire your idle connections from the client side.
+Doing so will prevent you from ending up with too many `CLOSE-WAIT` connections.
+There are servers that never close the connection from their side, leaving the task up to the client.

 ## Contribute

 This library covers just what I need.
-I wanted to have a thread safe HTTP client that has a fixed connection pool with fine grained timeout configurations.
+I wanted to have a thread safe HTTP client that supports a fixed connection pool with fine grained connection and timeout configurations.

 Before you start hacking away, [have a look at the issues](https://github.com/Overbryd/http_client/issues).
 There might be stuff that is already in the making.
 If so, there will be a published branch you can contribute to.